Gabardone/SwiftCache/README.md

 ## Tips & Tricks

-- `SwiftCache` doesn't make complexity go away, but it helps manage it.
-You're still going to have to think things through and be careful with your caching design.
+- `ResourceProvider` doesn't make complexity go away, but it helps manage it.
+You're still going to have to think things through and be careful with your provider design.
 - Start with the dumbest setup you can get away with and increase the complexity of individual components as performance measurements indicate it will be the most impactful.
-- If your caching layer or storage may have issues on reentrancy an `actor` is your best friend.
-In the context of solving the problems that `SwiftCache` is meant to help with, order of execution of concurrent tasks shouldn't be one, which makes `actors` a perfect fit for shielding against reentrancy issues for these.
+- When implementing providers or caches, if reentrancy may be an issue an `actor` is your best friend.
+In the context of solving the problems that `ResourceProvider` is meant to help with, order of execution of concurrent tasks is almost never one, which makes `actors` a perfect fit for shielding against reentrancy issues.
 And remember that the basic avoidance of repeated work for the same ID is already taken care of by `coordinated()`.
-- Bears repeating: always finish off an `AsyncCache` or `ThrowingAsyncCache` with `coordinated()`
+- Bears repeating: always finish off an `AsyncProvider` or `ThrowingAsyncProvider` with `coordinated()`
-- The given components (`Cache.networkSource`, `LocalFileDataStorage` etc.) are purposefully the dumbest implementations that work.
+- The given components (`Provider.networkSource`, `LocalFileDataCache` etc.) are purposefully the dumbest implementations that work.
 Feel free to copy/paste them and use more sophisticated logic if your use case warrants it.